Frank Reagan (Blue Bloods): As police commissioner

 Frank was appointed the Police Commissioner by Mayor Frank Russo (Bruce Altman).
 In 2011, after the election of Carter Poole (David Ramsey), Frank offers to tender his resignation, but Poole decides to keep Frank on as PC.
 In 2015, after Mayor Poole's successful reelection, Frank struggles with whether he even wants to stay on for another four years as PC, assuming the mayor even asks him to.
 He ultimately decides to stay for "as long as the Mayor's head is in his ass" (which was remarked as indefinitely).
 The mayor officially asks Frank to re-up in February 2016, and he agrees.

 Frank has an indifferent attitude toward politics, often taking on the mayor and numerous reporters who misinterpret his actions.
 He tries hard not to judge people and tends to purse his lips together when hearing bad news or the horrific details of an ongoing case.
 He also refuses to play favorites; in season 4, he mentions that he is afraid to recommend Jamie, now with four years on the force, for promotion to detective because it would look like nepotism.

 In a 2011 episode, Frank was shot by Kevin Brennan (Jack Gwaltney), the son of the former head of the Westies whom Frank had arrested back in the '70s.

 In 2013, Frank is the target of an assassination attempt by Hector Santiago (Omar Maskati), a mentally challenged teenager of the Bitterman housing projects who is tricked by a member of the Los Lordes gang who declared war on the NYPD.
-The bullets miss Frank but hit Mayor Poole and leave him paralyzed and confined to a wheelchair.
+The bullets miss Frank but hit Mayor Poole and leave him paralyzed and a wheelchair user.